MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/purchase-third-party-apps.md

 > [!NOTE]
 > Private plans may also be listed for purchase, which include special pricing that your organization has previously negotiated with an ISV.
 These plans will have the label **Private plan** under the plan name.

-4. To subscribe to an app, choose the plan you want, and select **Purchase**.
+4.To subscribe to an app, choose the plan you want, and select **Purchase**.
 The checkout flow will open directly in the Teams admin center.
-5. Select the number of user licenses you want to buy.
+5.Select the number of user licenses you want to buy.
-6. Check that the billing account and sold-to address is correct.
+6.Check that the billing account and sold-to address is correct.
 If you don't already have one, add a new one by selecting **Add**.
 For more information on billing accounts, see [Understand billing accounts](/microsoft-365/commerce/manage-billing-accounts).

 > [!NOTE]
 > You have to be a Global admin to add a new billing account.

-7. Check that the correct billing profile is selected.
+7.Check that the correct billing profile is selected.
 If you don't already have one, add a new one by selecting **Add new**.
 You have the option to pay with a credit card, debit card, or with [invoice billing](#invoice-billing).
 The billing profile also lets you add a purchase order number to identify your order later.
 For more information on billing profiles, see [Understand billing profiles](/microsoft-365/commerce/billing-and-payments/manage-billing-profiles).
 8. Select **Place order**.
 9. Select **Set up** to activate your subscription on the publisher's website.
 If you don't set up your subscription after your purchase, you can do it later by selecting **Manage licenses**.